kfahn22/supershape/README.md

  Jamie Wong has a great article on Ray Marching and Signed Distance Functions.
  - [Ray Marching and Signed Distance Functions](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/)

- Images of supershape rendered with a shader.
+ Images of a supershape rendered with a shader.
 Fair warning:  one thing you will soon find out if use the generator is that it is possible to enter parameters that violate the SDF and lead to distortions in the rendering.

  <img class="img" src="assets/sh_super1.jpg" alt="Supershape rendered with a shader" style=" display: block;
     margin-left: auto;